lisaau/PlantTasks/README.md

-### Notes
+### Server

 The Express files for the server can be found in a separate repo, [PlantTasksServer](https://github.com/lisaau/PlantTasksServer).
-The server is deployed on Heroku (https://planttasks.herokuapp.com/).
+The server is deployed on [Heroku](https://planttasks.herokuapp.com/).